mkejeiri/Domain-Driven-Design/EventStorming.md

->> The the takeaway from Event Storming in domain driven design is : **"merge the people, split the software"**.
+>> The the takeaway from Event Storming in domain driven design is : **"merge the people, split the software"**, so we get our mind round the business complexity (not the technical complexity).